 Elizabeth works fitfully on her comprehensive exams for a Masters of Art in

-The book has done unpleasant things to my head, as Hunter S. Thompson always
+Vegas.
+The book has done unpleasant things to my head, as Hunter S. Thompson

-does.
-I begin by feeling that here was a man who could write, and wind up
+always does.
+I begin by feeling that here was a man who could write, and wind

-covered Fear and Loathing.
-It's one of those celebrations of something
+Johnny-Depp-by-way-of-Photoshop covered Fear and Loathing.
+It’s one of those

 suicide: a permanent solution to